Write Path

 Deletes write a tombstone value:

-- Buffered in the partition overlay like any other update.
+- routed to the target segment like any other update

 Key classes: